uCibar/TemplexForRuby/README.md

 If you do not want to be side by side text, use `newLine` method.
 There is not parameter or someting else.
 Just write it:
 `main_menu.newLine`

 `line` method automatically add `newLine`, so you dont have to add.

 Also you can use for line space.

 ### title method:

-Draw a text, set attributes for text; text color, etc. set text margin and if you want, center the text.
+Draw a text, set attributes for text; text color, etc. Set text margin and if you want, center the text.

 ```
 main_menu.title(text:String, center:boolean, margin:Integer, format:[You know it])